 “When we avoid difficult conversations, we trade short term discomfort for long term dysfunction.” ~ Peter Bromberg

-How Do We Recognize If Our Boundaries Were Violated?
+How Do We Recognize If Our Boundaries Were Overstepped?

-Our feelings always communicate to us whether our boundaries have been violated or not.
-Emotions such as anger, frustration or resentment.
+Our feelings always communicate to us whether our boundaries have been violated or not with emotions such as anger, frustration or resentment.
 Therefore it is crucial to befriend our own emotions and pay attention to them.

 I talk more about emotions in these articles: